Nickelodeon All-Star Brawl 2: Plot

 SpongeBob SquarePants and Patrick Star are blowing bubbles when a strange portal appears and pulls Patrick in.
 Another portal opens and a strange voice tells SpongeBob to enter it to save Patrick, prompting him to jump in.
 After passing through several different worlds, SpongeBob finds Patrick, who becomes enraged and attacks him.
 SpongeBob subdues Patrick, returning him to normal, and they are taken to a pocket dimension called the Timeless Stardial, where they meet the one who summoned SpongeBob, Clockwork.
 Clockwork explains that Vlad Plasmius has gained the power to mind control other beings, and now seeks to gain control of everyone from every universe.
 Clockwork grants the heroes a time medallion, which will allow him to rewind time should they fall in battle, and sends them to free more potential allies from Vlad's control.

-After traveling through many worlds, freeing others under Vlad's control, and fighting several villains, the heroes confront and defeat Vlad, who forces his mind control machine to take control of everyone in the universe.
-However, this causes the machine to malfunction, which begins to tear the universe apart.
+After traveling through many worlds, freeing others under Vlad's control along the way, and fighting several villains, the heroes confront and defeat Vlad, but he reveals himself to be only a clone, and the universe starts to tear apart.
+After Clockwork rewinds time and returns the heroes to the Timeless Stardial, he explains that he purposefully hid the knowledge that the heroes were fighting a clone so that they could become strong enough to face the real Vlad.
+After the heroes encounter and defeat the actual Vlad, he becomes enraged and forces his mind control machine to take control of everyone in the universe.
+However, this causes the machine to malfunction, which begins to tear the universe apart once again.
 Clockwork rewinds time to prevent this and reveals that Vlad's plan will always fail and lead to the end of the universe.
-Dr. Nora Wakeman creates an energy dampener, and upon re-encountering Vlad, the hero uses the dampener to disable the machine.
+Dr. Wakeman creates an energy dampener that will be able to disable Vlad's machine.
+Upon re-encountering Vlad, the hero uses the dampener to disable the machine.
 Enraged, Vlad fights the heroes one last time, but is defeated and captured by Clockwork.
-The universe nevertheless begins collapsing once again.
+The universe nevertheless begins collapsing once more.

 The heroes are transported back to the Timeless Stardial, where Clockwork has gone missing.
 Vlad, who is now trapped there as well, cryptically reveals that the heroes made a mistake in stopping him, and Master Splinter hypothesizes that Clockwork may have had ulterior intentions for refusing to return the displaced characters to their original worlds.
 The heroes travel across the universe to confront Clockwork, who has been corrupted by the effects of Vlad's machine.
 Clockwork reveals that he has grown fond of watching the universe fall apart repeatedly and warns the heroes not to defy him.
 The heroes eventually confront and defeat Clockwork in his lair, who reverts back to his original self.
 With Vlad's machine destroyed for good, Clockwork allows the heroes to return to their own worlds with no memories of the incident ever happening.